 How does Zoom in-chair teeth whitening work?

-The Phillips Zoom WhiteSpeed is at the cutting edge of teeth whitening technology.
+The Phillips Zoom WhiteSpeed is cutting edge teeth whitening technology.
 It combines a patented whitening gel with a unique blue LED lamp to boost the brightness of your smile by up to eight times.

-It specifically targets stains marring the surface of teeth as a result of red wine, cigarettes, tea and coffee.
+It specifically targets stains marring the surface of teeth as a result of red wine, cigarettes, tea and coffee to produced unparalleled results.

 What does the process involve?

-The first thing we do is protect your gums, cheek, tongue and lips with a rubber appliance and gauze seals.
-This stops the bleach solution from moving off your teeth onto sensitive areas that might be damaged by contact with the hydrogen peroxide.
+First off we make sure to protect your gums, cheek, tongue and lips by applying a rubber appliance and gauze seals.
+This stops the bleach solution from moving off your teeth onto sensitive areas that can be damaged by contact with the hydrogen peroxide.
+The peroxide we use for in-chair whitening is much more concentrated than take home or grocery products.

-The next step involves the application of a layer of Zoom’s hydrogen peroxide bleaching gel.
+Once we have applied the protective barriers, your dentist will begin by applying of a layer of Zoom’s hydrogen peroxide bleaching gel.
 This patented gel penetrates deep into the enamel and works to break down the molecular bonds of the stain so it can be lifted from the tooth’s surface.

 The Zoom WhiteSpeed Whitening LED light is then shone on the gel to speed up the whitening process.
 The LED light has variable settings that allow us to control how much light is emitted and therefore ensure you have a comfortable experience.

-To boost the whiteness of your teeth and ensure the longevity of the treatment, you’ll be given a customised take-home whitening kit.
+To boost the whiteness of your teeth and ensure the longevity of the treatment you can opt to add take-home whitening to your treatment.
 This allows you to top-up your smile’s brightness whenever you want.

 How long will the results last?